lmiller1990/design-pattenrns-for-vuejs/PROPS.md

 }
 ```

 Now we will get an error if an invalid prop is passed.
 How do we test this?
 If we want to cover all the possibilities, we need 4 tests; one for each `variant` type, and one for an invalid type.

 Unlike our previous test, where we asserted against the `class`, this one has little to do with our UI - we already have a test checking if the `variant` prop is bound to the `<div>` correctly.

 > TIP: Test props validators in isolation.
 The test run faster, and since validators are generally pure functions, they are easy to test.

-First we need to refactor `<Message>` a little to separate the validator from the component:
+First we need to refactor `<message>` a little to separate the validator from the component:

 ```html
 <template>